CrazyWolf13/streamlink-webui/README.md

-# streamlink_web-ui
+# streamlink-webui
-A extremely simple Web-UI for streamlink to download Twitch Livestreams primarly made for my RaspberryPi® but it should work on any device.
+An extremely simple Web-UI for streamlink which is capable of downloading Twitch Livestreams.
-Built using a flask api and a svelte web app
+Built using _a flask api_ FastAPI 🎉 and a svelte web app